sam-cogan/arm-snippets-vscode/README.md

-# VS Code Azure Resource Manager Snipets
+# VS Code Azure Resource Manager Snippets

 This extension adds snippets to Visual Studio Code for creating Azure Resource Manager Templates.
 These snippets are taken from the [Cross Platform Tooling Samples](https://github.com/Azure/azure-xplat-arm-tooling).